lexnederbragt/MBV3070-H19/1_Data_Types.md

 print mrna[_____:stop]
 ```

-Use notepad to create the completed script, and save it as orf.py.
-Run it on the command line like this: 'python orf.py'.
+Use notepad to create the completed script.
+Copy-paste one line at the time into the interpreter to run it.

 ### Task: CG frequency